Morning Meditation to Start Your Day | How to Begin a Morning Practice

 Why I Started Bedtime Meditation

+Not long ago, I wrote about trying meditation and sutra chanting on nights when I couldn’t sleep.
 I began simply because my mind was restless—I couldn’t stop the endless inner chatter.
 Even in bed, my thoughts kept circling around work, relationships, and tomorrow’s tasks.

+That’s when I discovered the Gassho app, which offers audio recordings of Buddhist chants.
 I thought, “If all I need to do is listen, maybe I can do this.”

 For just 5 minutes before sleep, I let the sound of chanting guide me.
 After one week, the change wasn’t dramatic, but something inside me had clearly shifted.
+And now, I’ve decided to challenge myself with morning meditation—using the quiet of the early morning to set the tone for the day.

 The Benefits of Morning Meditation

+Morning meditation is a practice of refreshing both body and mind at the very start of the day.
 By focusing on breath and sound in those silent early minutes, you can calm your thoughts, restore balance, and begin the day with a sense of ease.

 At first, I started with bedtime meditation to deal with sleepless nights.
 But soon I felt the need to also “reset the beginning of my day,” and that’s when I turned to morning meditation.